abbbi/virtnbdbackup/README.md

 ## RPM package

-Packages compatible with RHEL derivates are available via [releases](https://github.com/abbbi/virtnbdbackup/releases).
+Packages for RHEL/Fedora and OpenSUSE are available via [releases](https://github.com/abbbi/virtnbdbackup/releases).

 To create an RPM package from source by yourself you can follow